Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions - CAM 70148HB

 Dhillon et al. (2022) performed a systematic review of randomized trials comparing collagen membrane-cultured third-generation autologous chondrocyte implantation to microfracture (MF) in patients with focal chondral defects of the knee.18 Among 368 patients enrolled in 5 RCTs, mean follow-up ranged from 2 to 6 years.
 Two RCTs were determined to be at high risk of bias related to lack of blinding.
 Findings for patient-reported outcomes were mixed; 1 trial reported significantly greater improvement in postoperative International Knee Documentation Committee scores with autologous chondrocyte implantation relative to MF, while another indicated no difference in improvement between groups.
 Similarly, 1 trial reported significantly greater improvement from baseline in Lysholm Knee Questionnaire scores with autologous chondrocyte implantation relative to MF, while 2 trials reported no difference in improvement between groups.
 Both studies evaluating Tegner Activity Scale scores noted significantly greater improvement from baseline with autologous chondrocyte implantation relative to MF.
 Treatment failure rates were low with autologous chondrocyte implantation (ranging from 0% to 1.8%); failure rates ranged from 2.5% to 8.3% in MF groups.

-A 2022 systematic review by Angele et al. reported outcomes of randomized trials of cartilage repair techniques for localized cartilage defects of the knee with minimum 5-year follow-up.19 The 6 included RCTs comprised 520 patients, with mean follow-up ranging from 5 to 16 years; 1 trial (SUMMIT, discussed in the section below detailing RCTs) compared matrix-induced autologous chondrocyte implantation (MACI) to MF, and 3 compared other autologous chondrocyte implantation techniques to either MF or osteochondral autograft transplantation.
+A 2022 systematic review by Angele et al. reported outcomes of randomized trials of cartilage repair techniques for localized cartilage defects of the knee with a minimum 5-year follow-up.19 The 6 included RCTs comprised 520 patients, with mean follow-up ranging from 5 to 16 years; 1 trial (SUMMIT, discussed in the section below detailing RCTs) compared MACI to MF, and 3 compared other autologous chondrocyte implantation techniques to either MF or osteochondral autograft transplantation.
 All trials were considered to be at high risk of bias due to lack of blinding.
-The trial comparing MACI to MF indicated superior outcomes in the KOOS pain, function, and activities of daily living subscales with MACI; trials of other autologous chondrocyte implantation modalities produces mixed results, with 2 trials indicating no difference relative to MF in overall KOOS or other patient-reported outcome measures, 1 trial indicating significant improvement in overall KOOS relative to MF in a subgroup of patients with symptom onset within 3 years prior to intervention, and 1 trial indicating superior Cincinnati Knee Rating System scores at 10-year follow-up relative to osteochondral autograft transfer.
+The trial comparing MACI to MF indicated superior outcomes in the Knee Injury and Osteoarthritis Outcome Score (KOOS) pain, function, and activities of daily living subscales with MACI; trials of other autologous chondrocyte implantation modalities produces mixed results, with 2 trials indicating no difference relative to MF in overall KOOS or other patient-reported outcome measures, 1 trial indicating significant improvement in overall KOOS relative to MF in a subgroup of patients with symptom onset within 3 years prior to intervention, and 1 trial indicating superior Cincinatti Knee Rating System scores at 10-year follow-up relative to osteochondral autograft transfer.

-Abraamyan et al. (2022 ) completed a systematic review with meta-analysis that evaluated cartilage repair techniques, including microfracture, augmented microfracture, and autologous chondrocyte implantation/matrix-induced autologous chondrocyte implantation.20 The authors included a total of 14 RCTs (N = 775), and changes from baseline in the 5 KOOS subscales, including KOOS Sport, KOOS Quality of Life, KOOS Symptoms, KOOS Pain, and KOOS Activities of Daily Living, were measured.
-Only the KOOS Sport subscale demonstrated statistically significant benefits with autologous chondrocyte implantation/matrix-induced autologous chondrocyte implantation procedures compared with microfracture (p = .02).
-The mean delta KOOS Sport after autologous chondrocyte implantation/matrix-induced autologous chondrocyte implantation procedures was 9.9 points greater than after microfracture and 11.7 points greater than after augmented microfracture.
+Abraamyan et al. (2022) completed a systematic review with meta-analysis that evaluated cartilage repair techniques, including MF, augmented MF, and autologous chondrocyte implantation/MACI.20 The authors included a total of 14 RCTs (N = 775), and changes from baseline in the 5 KOOS subscales, including KOOS Sport, KOOS Quality of Life, KOOS Symptoms, KOOS Pain, and KOOS Activities of Daily Living, were measured.
+Only the KOOS Sport subscale demonstrated statistically significant benefits with autologous chondrocyte implantation/MACI procedures compared with MF (p = .02).
+The mean delta KOOS Sport after autologous chondrocyte implantation/MACI procedures was 9.9 points greater than after MF and 11.7 points greater than after augmented MF.
 Comparisons between surgical techniques for the other subscales did not reach statistical significance.

 Zamborsky et al. (2020) completed a systematic review and network meta-analysis that evaluated the most appropriate surgical interventions for patients with knee articular cartilage defects.22 The authors included a total of 21 articles (from 12 RCTs) in their analysis with a total population of 891 patients.
 Follow-up varied widely among the included studies, ranging from 12 months to 15 years.
-Of the surgical interventions evaluated, microfracture was associated with significantly higher failure rates compared to autologous chondrocyte implantation at 10 years of follow-up (relative risk [RR], 0.12; 95% confidence interval [CI]; 0.04 to 0.39).
-No significant differences in failure rates were seen between microfracture and osteochondral autograft transplantation, matrix-induced autologous chondrocyte implantation, or characterized chondrocyte implantation at 2, 5, and 10 years of follow-up.
-Osteochondral autograft transplantation was associated with significantly more excellent or good results at > 3 years of follow-up as compared to microfracture, whereas microfracture was associated with significantly poorer results as compared to autologous chondrocyte implantation and matrix-induced autologous chondrocyte implantation.
+Of the surgical interventions evaluated, MF was associated with significantly higher failure rates compared to autologous chondrocyte implantation at 10 years of follow-up (relative risk [RR], 0.12; 95% confidence interval [CI]; 0.04 to 0.39).
+No significant differences in failure rates were seen between MF and osteochondral autograft transplantation, MACI, or characterized chondrocyte implantation at 2, 5, and 10 years of follow-up.
+Osteochondral autograft transplantation was associated with significantly more excellent or good results at > 3 years of follow-up as compared to MF, whereas MF was associated with significantly poorer results as compared to autologous chondrocyte implantation and MACI.
 No significant differences between the interventions were noted regarding reintervention, biopsy types, or adverse events.
-Based on efficacy and safety, autologous chondrocyte implantation was ranked as the best intervention for failure outcome at 10 years of follow-up, followed by osteochondral autograft transplantation, then microfracture.
-Microfracture was consistently ranked worse than cartilage repair techniques for other outcomes including quality of tissue repair and return-to-activity rates.
+Based on efficacy and safety, autologous chondrocyte implantation was ranked as the best intervention for failure outcome at 10 years of follow-up, followed by osteochondral autograft transplantation, then MF.
+MF was consistently ranked worse than cartilage repair techniques for other outcomes including quality of tissue repair and return-to-activity rates.

 Riboh et al. (2017) reported on a network meta-analysis assessing the comparative efficacy of cartilage repair procedures of the knee.23 Nineteen RCTs from 15 separate cohorts (N = 855) were included.
-The procedures selected for the network analysis were matrix-induced autologous chondrocyte implantation, autologous chondrocyte implantation with a collagen membrane, autologous chondrocyte implantation with a periosteal membrane, osteochondral autograft transfer, and microfracture.
+The procedures selected for the network analysis were MACI, autologous chondrocyte implantation with a collagen membrane, autologous chondrocyte implantation with a periosteal membrane, osteochondral autograft transfer, and MF.
 Outcomes evaluated included graft hypertrophy, hyaline cartilage, Lysholm Knee Scoring System score, reoperation in the short-, mid-, and long-term, and Tegner Activity Scale score.
-The rank order of treatment efficacy, taking into account all outcome measures, was autologous chondrocyte implantation with a collagen membrane, osteochondral autograft transfer, matrix-induced autologous chondrocyte implantation, autologous chondrocyte implantation with a periosteal membrane, and microfracture.
+The rank order of treatment efficacy, taking into account all outcome measures, was autologous chondrocyte implantation with a collagen membrane, osteochondral autograft transfer, MACI, autologous chondrocyte implantation with a periosteal membrane, and MF.
 Another systematic review of surgical treatments of cartilage defects of the knee by Devitt et al. (2017)24 included a subset of the RCTs in the Riboh et al. (2017) review.

 Table 2.
 Comparison of Trials/Studies Included in Systematic Reviews of Autologous Chondrocyte Implantation for Cartilage Repair of the Knee